Aodhán Ó Ríordáin: Drug policy

 Ó Riordáin is an advocate for legalisation of cannabis.
 In 2017, he called for cannabis to be legalised, in order to "cut the knees from under drug gangs".
+In an opinion piece in TheJournal, Ó Riordáin criticised the "war on drugs", mentioning a case where a young man was charged in court with possession of €2 worth of cannabis, describing it as a "waste of Garda time".

 Ó Riordáin has advocated for the decriminalisation of small amounts of other drugs.
 As a minister with responsibility for the National Drugs Strategy, Ó Riordáin brought forward legislation to create several safer injection centres, describing the treatment of drug addicts as criminals as "insanity".
-In a piece in TheJournal, Ó Riordáin criticised the "war on drugs", mentioning a case where a young man was charged in court with possession of €2 worth of cannabis, describing it as a "waste of Garda time".
 After the release of the National Drugs Strategy in 2017, which outlined the option of decriminalisation, he described addicts as people "who should be surrounded with compassion".